-Students injured in serious late-night assault at £40,000-a-year private school
+Pupils injured in serious late-night assault at £40,000-a-year private school

-Police were called at around 1am on Friday 9 June to a building on the site of Blundell’s School in
+Police were called at around 1am on Friday 9 June to a building on the site of Blundell’s School in Tiverton, Devon

-Three people, including two students, have been injured in a serious assault at a private school in Devon.
+Three people, including two pupils, have been injured in a serious assault at a private school in Devon.

 Police were called at around 1am on Friday 9 June to a building on the site of Blundell’s School in Tiverton, Devon following reports of a serious assault.

-Three people, including two students, had been assaulted and suffered multiple serious injuries.
-They have been taken to hospital for treatment.
+Three people, including two pupils, had been assaulted and suffered multiple serious injuries.
+They were taken to hospital for treatment.

-A 16-year-old boy from Tiverton has been arrested on suspicion of three counts of causing grievous bodily harm with intent.
-He remains in police custody at this time.
-It is not clear if the child is a student at the school.
+A 16-year-old boy from Tiverton has been arrested on suspicion of three counts of causing grievous bodily harm with intent and remains in police custody.
+It is not clear if the child is a pupil at the school.

+In a letter to parents and guardians he said there would be a police presence the area for ‘some time’.

+He said the school is working closely with the police and urged parents not to speculate or post on social media.
+He added that he will address the pupils and support will be provided for those affected.

-Superintendent Antony Hart, Local Policing Commander said: “This is a very traumatic incident for those involved and the wider school community and we will continue to work closely with the school, providing support to those involved.
+Supt Antony Hart, Local Policing Commander said: “This is a very traumatic incident for those involved and the wider school community and we will continue to work closely with the school, providing support to those involved.

 “At this time it is understood that all parties involved are linked to the school.
 I am keen to reassure the community that there is no wider risk, and we are not seeking anyone else in relation to this matter.